pantheon-systems/documentation/source/docs/articles/sites/platform-considerations.md

 If you are distributing large binaries or hosting big media files, we recommend using a CDN like Amazon S3 as a cost-effective file serving solution.
 Modules such as [Amazon S3 CORS Upload](https://drupal.org/project/amazons3_cors) allow uploads directly to S3 from your Drupal site without using Pantheon as an intermediary.

 ## Large Code Repository

-When a code repo is larger than 2GB, it slows deploys to production and decreases functionality.
+When a code repo is larger than 2GB, it increases the possibility of Git errors when committing code on Pantheon.
 We suggest keeping multimedia assets out of the repo by moving them to a media file storage service such as [Amazon S3](https://aws.amazon.com/s3/), and using version control to track URLs.

 ## Rename/Move Files or Directories